sundeepbassi/The-Wellbeing-Retreat/README.md

 I decided to add a statememt under the landing page image to welcome users onto the site.

- **The Images on the Landing Page**
+ **The Image on the Landing Page**

 I initially thought about adding two images one for yoga and one for meditation but then I realised that one central image gave the landing page a focus.

-The reason I decided to do this is because the aim is to develop a body/mind self-improvement techniques.
-Thereby each image will be a representation of the body (a yoga pose) and the mind (someone sitting in meditation)

  **Yoga/Meditation**

  I wanted to make a note here that the layout for both the Yoga and Meditation sections need to be the same.
-I want the user to feel consistency and uniformity on these pages therefore their layout should be similar,simple and effective.
-I decided putting both the Yoga and Meditation content next to each other was a good display to the user the relevant information that they were looing for.
+I want the user to feel consistency and uniformity on these pages therefore the  layout should be similar,simple and effective.
+I decided putting both the Yoga and Meditation content next to each other was a good display for the user.
 It also enabled the user to have a choice in what would be of interest to them.

  **The Yoga Section**